asgharali101/asgharali101/README.md

 # Hi there, I'm Asghar Ali! 👋

 I'm a **WordPress, Tailwind CSS, and PHP Developer** with a strong background in building custom websites.
 I specialize in creating visually appealing, responsive, and functional designs that perfectly align with my clients' needs.
-Over the years, I've worked on a variety of projects, including **E-commerce sites, School Management, LMS, Real state, Blogs&News, SMS and Portfolio Websites**, helping businesses establish a **strong online presence**.
+Over the years, I've worked on a variety of projects, including **E-commerce sites, School Management, LMS, Real state, Blogs&News, Restaurants and Portfolio Websites**, helping businesses establish a **strong online presence**.

 ---